 Indicate the planned start and completion dates of the project.
 The anticipated duration of many IUPAC projects is two to three years.
 Longer term projects should be broken into phases.
 Each phase should have clearly defined and measurable outcomes.
-Projects need not conform to the IUPAC biennial budget cycle.
-That is, a project can begin at any time in one biennium and end in another.
+Projects need not to conform to the IUPAC biennial budget cycle, i.e. a project can begin at any time in one biennium and end in another.

 The budget should justify all planned expenditure (from all sources) over the lifetime of the project.
 Costs for dissemination of the results should be included.
 These costs might include holding a workshop (See note at the end for definition of workshop) or special symposium at a Conference to publicize the results of the project.